JamesYang007/autoppl/README.md

 ### Sampling from Joint Distribution

-Although `AutoPPL` was designed to perform inference on posterior distributions, one can certainly use it to simply sample from any joint distribution.
+Although `AutoPPL` was designed to perform inference on posterior distributions, one can certainly use it to sample from any the joint prior distribution instead.
 As an example, we can sample `1000` points from a standard normal distribution using Metropolis-Hastings in the following way: